 Care and Responsibility of Emotional Support Animals

-The responsibility, care and handling of emotional support animals on the JWU campus are the responsibility of the owner.
-Emotional support animals are not considered service animals and are not permitted in any area other than the student’s assigned residence hall room area unless given explicit permission by the Center for Academic Support or director of residential life.
-Outlined below are expectations for the care, handling and responsibility by the owner:
+The care, responsibility and handling of emotional support animals on the JWU campus belong solely to the owner.
+Emotional support animals are not considered service animals and are therefore permitted only in the student’s assigned residence hall room area unless given explicit permission by the Center for Academic Support/Accessibility Services or the director of Residential Life.
+Outlined below are expectations for the care, responsibility and handling by the owner:

 - JWU is not responsible for the care and supervision of the emotional support animal.

-- Emotional support animals should be well cared for, clean, hygienic and in good health.
+- Emotional support animals should be well cared for and in good health.

-- The animal’s owner is responsible for the cost, care and supervision of the emotional support animals, including
+- The animal’s owner is responsible for the cost, care and supervision of the emotional support animal, including

 - compliance with any laws pertaining to animal licensing, vaccination and owner identification

 - proof of flea prevention